Esteph27/salon-booking-app/README.md

 * Contact number: checks the lengths of the value being given.
 For the purpose of this project, I decided to check the length against 11 digits as that is the length of a UK mobile number.
 If the number provided is less than 11, the user will be notified and asked to try again.

 * Email address; checks if the user has used the ‘@‘ symbol.
 If no ‘@‘ sign is detected, the user will be notified and be promoted to try again.

-Day: checks the user hasn’t entered any day that is not specified by the terminal.
+* Day: checks the user hasn’t entered any day that is not specified in the terminal.
 For the purpose of this project, I have set the available days from Monday to Friday as mock data.

 * Time: checks the user has entered the correct time in the correct format.
 If a ‘:’ is missing the user will be notified.
 If they add a time that is not included in the list of times provided, they will be told the time is unavailable and be asked to enter the time again.